 So, always write to your strengths.

 It’s a good idea, especially if you’re a beginner writer, to stick to what you’re good at.
 When you’ve written a few novels, you may want to try another style.
-The more you write, the better you will be in any tone in any genre.

 If you enjoyed this post, read: